ndien-vt/Worker-Attendance-Automation/README.md

 Automated workforce scheduling and attendance tracking system using Google Apps Script

 ## Overview
-This project is a custom-built automation tool designed to manage shift rotations and attendance for a production team.
-It replaces manual processes with a streamlined digital workflow.
+This tool started as a simple script to solve a real pain point: managing complicated 24/7 shift rotations for a large production team at a manufacturing plant (with ver15.1).

 ## Key Features
 - **Automated Scheduling:** Handles complex shift rotations (ADM, S1, S2, etc.).